-All treated water customers with secondary water sources on their property shall be required to comply with the regulations set forth in the lates revision of the California Administrative Code, Title 17, "Regulations Relating to Cross Connections", which requires periodic inspection and certification of a properly functioning backflow control device to protect the District's water system.
+All treated water customers with actual or potential cross-connections with other sources of water supply or sources of possible contamination on their property shall be required to comply with the regulations set forth in the lates revision of the California Administrative Code, Title 17, "Regulations Relating to Cross Connections", which requires periodic inspection and certification of a properly functioning backflow control device to protect the District's water system.
 The District's requirements for such devices and procedures for installation and testing shall be set forth in the District's Standard Specifications and Details and/or an adopted cross connection management policy.
 The customer shall be responsible for reimbursing the District for regular inspection and testing of the backflow devices.

-Water service may be refused or discontinued to any property where there exists a crossconnection violation.
-Commented [TT3]: Point of Discussion
+Water service may be refused or discontinued to any property where there exists a cross-connection violation.